 Our apartments are totally cleaned before the arrival of guests.
 Bedding, curtains, floorcoverings and furniture have been chosen to harmonise with each other in each room.
 The kitchen cupboards and drawers contain all new, specially bought items - no second hand items from other houses - and are all of the best quality we could reasonably afford.
-Each kitchen has a 4 ring glass hob and full oven, a full size fridge (in most cases with a separate freezer section), a microwave, a kettle (unusual in continental European holiday apartments), toaster, filter coffee machine, coffee grinder and all the pots, dishes and utensils you need to prepare, cook and serve a full meal, if you want to do that.
-The sitting room contains a full size TV (not the small screen so often found in holiday apartments) and a DVD player and now most have MP3 players.
+Each kitchen has a 4 ring glass hob and full oven, a full size fridge (in most cases with a separate freezer section), a microwave, a kettle (unusual in continental European holiday apartments), toaster, filter coffee machine and all the pots, dishes and utensils you need to prepare, cook and serve a full meal, if you want to do that.
+The sitting room contains a full size TV and a DVD player and now most have MP3 players.
 Each bathroom has a hairdryer, soap and shower gel.
-Slippers and bathrobes are available to borrow.
-We are aiming for quality equivalent to a reasonable 4 star hotel, including concierge service.
+Slippers and bathrobes are available to borrow..

 You should arrive with the apartment fully ready

-You should be able to arrive at your apartment and concentrate on settling in and exploring the area, not have to immediately find a shop to get basic supplies.
+You should be able to arrive at the apartment and concentrate on settling in and exploring the area, not have to immediately find a shop to get basic supplies.
 In your apartment you should find everything you need for your 1st breakfast, with extra supplies available if needed.
 We supply you with tea, coffee, sugar, soap, washing up liquid, toilet rolls etc. - a basic supply when you arrive and more available if you run out.
-If you arrive late on the 1st day or get back late from a day out, there are pizzas and ready made meals in the freezer and a wide selection of soft drinks, beers and wines.
-If you need anything else, we can probably find it from our own stocks.

 Everything for your holiday

-We provide tennis racquets, badminton racquets, a football and frisbee, toboggans for the winter, golf clubs and tennis racquets.
-There is a sauna and gym and we can arrange massage and facials.
+We provide tennis racquets, badminton racquets, a football and frisbee, and toboggans for the winter and.
 For wet days and quiet evenings in, there are novels and guide books to read and DVDs and CDs to borrow.
-Our guest lounge in the Forsthaus is available for tea, coffee or something stronger at any time and there is usually at least one home made cake, made by our housekeeper.
-Our library goes on growing.

 Holidays should have as little impact on the environment as possible.

-We ask guests to separate all their waste and place it in separate containers.
-We take most waste to the recycling centre, with only the minimum put in the black 'other waste' bins.
+Guests are asked to separate all their waste and place it in separate containers.
+We take most waste to the recycling centre, with only the minimum put in the black 'other waste' bin.
 Click here to read our full environmental policy.

-As 50% of our guests are from the UK, we are now actively promoting making the whole journey from the UK by train.
-The first test journey (at our expense) was made in October 2007.
+As 50% of guests are from the UK, they can make the whole journey from the UK by train.
+The first test journey was made in October 2007.
 We supported our village in providing free local bus and train travel for guests from 1st May 2010.